apiaxle/blog/_posts/2013-03-18-multiple-resources-in-one-request.md

 title: Requesting multiple resources with one request
 author: Phil Jackson
 description: |

-  It's a common problem when designing an API but there's seemingly no one way to return multiple resouces within a single request that fits in with peoples perception of an idealistic REST implementation.
+  It's a common problem when designing an API but there's no definitive way to return multiple resouces within a single request that fits in with peoples perception of an idealistic REST implementation.
 Here I discuss some options.

 ---

 Often when writing an API someone will tell you that they need to pull